getgrav/grav-learn/pages/03.themes/04.twig-filters-functions/docs.md

 Although Twig already provides an extensive list of [filters, functions, and tags](http://twig.sensiolabs.org/documentation), Grav also provides a selection of useful additions to make the process of theming easier.

+!!
+For information about developing your own custom Twig Filters, check out the [Custom Twig Filter/Function](/cookbook/twig-recipes/#custom-twig-filter-function) example in the **Twig Recipes** section of the **Cookbook** chapter.

 ### Grav Twig Filters

 Twig filters are applied to Twig variables by using the `|` character followed by the filter name.
 Parameters can be passed in just like Twig functions using parenthesis.

 ##### Absolute URL